-Ken Fisher is a 30 year Forbes magazine columnist, author of 11 books including 4 New York Times best sellers, founder and CEO of Fisher Investments, and recipient of numerous awards and recognition.
+Ken Fisher is a 30 year Forbes magazine columnist, author of 11 books including 4 New York Times best sellers, founder and Executive Chairman of Fisher Investments, and recipient of numerous awards and recognition.

 Follow Fisher Investments on: